Morris and Steedman

 Morris and Steedman was an architecture firm based in Edinburgh, Scotland.
-The firm was founded by James Shepherd Morris (1931–2006) and Robert Russell Steedman (born 1929) in the 1950s.
+The firm was founded by James Shepherd Morris (1931–2006) and Robert Russell Steedman (1929–2026) in the 1950s.
 The pair are best known for their private houses in the modernist style, built during the 1950s and 1960s, described as "arguably the most important series of 20th century houses by a single practice in Scotland".
 Both founders retired in 2002, although their practice continues as Morris and Steedman Associates.

 Several of their buildings are now listed, and seven of their works were included on the list of 100 best modern Scottish buildings published by Prospect magazine in 2005.

 Architects

 James Morris met Robert Steedman while the two were studying together at Edinburgh College of Art (ECA).
 Encouraged by their tutor, Ian McHarg, the two went on to complete a Master of Liberal Arts course in landscape architecture at the University of Pennsylvania in Philadelphia.
 Here, under the guidance of Philip Johnson, they absorbed the ideas of architects such as Ludwig Mies van der Rohe, Marcel Breuer, Richard Neutra, and the "Case Study Houses" of California.
 Both architects were elected associates of the Royal Institute of British Architects (RIBA) in 1955; they joined in partnership, based in Edinburgh in 1957.